-The Poxvirus Research Group is led by Dr Beard and studies atypical large DNA viruses that have adapted to a cytoplasmic replication cycle including the Poxviridae and Asfarviridae virus families.
+The Large DNA Viruses research group is led by Dr Beard and studies atypical large DNA viruses that have adapted to a cytoplasmic replication cycle including the Poxviridae and Asfarviridae virus families.

 Viruses of particular interest to the group include: